Careers at the FTC

-The Federal Trade Commission is a fast-paced, dynamic and mission-driven agency, regularly listed as one of the best places to work in the federal government.
+The Federal Trade Commission is a dynamic and mission-driven agency, regularly listed as one of the best places to work in the federal government.
 The agency has been in the top five best places to work in the government since 2012.

-Bureau of Competition attorneys ensure that our markets are open and free, allowing for lower prices and better quality goods and services.
+- The Bureau of Competition ensures that our markets are open and free.

-Approximately 70 talented economists in the Bureau of Economics provide scientifically sound, data-driven economic analysis that informs antitrust, consumer protection, and business regulation policy.
+- The Bureau of Economics provides scientifically sound, data-driven analysis that informs antitrust, consumer protection, and business regulation policy.

 - The Regional Offices further both the agency’s competition and consumer protection missions through a combination of enforcement and outreach.

 Learn more about the mission of the FTC and our many additional supporting offices.